jboulanger/imagej-macro/Cell_Organization/README.md

 The macro creates 2 table:
 - Regions of Interest.csv : one line per ROI
 - Objects.csv: one line per object

+The R script make_figures.R shows an example on how to process the file 'Regions of interest.csv' to produce boxplot per condition with pairwise t test.